oppia/oppia-android/wiki/Oppia-Android-Code-Coverage.md

 }
 ```

-#
->The ultimate Goal is to reach 100% Code Coverage.
-#

 # Why is code coverage important?
-### 1. Minimizes the Risk of Bugs
+- **Minimizes the Risk of Bugs:**
   High code coverage means your code is thoroughly tested.
 This helps find and fix bugs early.

-### 2. Maintains Code Stability
+- **Maintains Code Stability:**
   When you make changes to your code, high coverage helps ensure that those changes don’t break existing functionality.

-### 3. Facilitates Continuous Integration and Deployment
+- **Facilitates Continuous Integration and Deployment:**
   With high code coverage, you can confidently integrate and deploy code changes more frequently.
 Automated tests act as a safety check, allowing you to release updates automatically with reduced risk.

-### 4. Encourages Comprehensive Testing
+- **Encourages Comprehensive Testing:**
   Striving for high code coverage encourages to write tests for all parts of the code, including edge cases and less common scenarios, while preparing the application to handle unexpected conditions gracefully.

-### 5. Provides Confidence in Code Quality
+- **Provides Confidence in Code Quality:**
   Achieving a high percentage of code coverage gives confidence in the quality of the code.
 It also helps in maintaining a high standard of code quality over time.

 # How to use the code coverage tool?

-Oppia supports code coverage analysis through two primary methods:
+Oppia Android supports code coverage analysis through two primary methods:
 1. Continuous Integration (CI) Checks on Pull Requests (PRs)
 2. Local Command-Line Interface (CLI) Tools